A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

-Algorithm 1 shows the pseudo-code of the adaptive synchronization mechanism.
 Note that in \eqref{eqn:24} $\hat{ST}_{\rm{target}}$ is specified in terms of the JIT clock.
 However, $S{T_i}$ in \eqref{eqn:23} is specified in terms of the MAC clock.
 Ideally, we would like them to be expressed in terms of the same clock, particularly when they are applied in \eqref{eqn:24}.
 We provide an analysis in Appendix \ref{appendix:I} to show that, despite having these two terms expressed in terms of different clocks, our adaptive synchronization mechanism is still stable.

-If we take $U_i^{JIT}$ as the birth time of the information and take the term $U_i^{MAC} - U_i^{JIT}$ as the Age-of-Information (AoI) of the information at the moment it is transmitted.
-We provide another analysis in Appendix \ref{appendix:II} to show that our JIT system can have bounded AoI even if the JIT clocks and the MAC clock can drift apart.
+Furthermore,, the differential $U_i^{MAC} - U_i^{JIT}$ can be bounded as shown in Appendix \ref{appendix:II}.